petoknm/pybloomfiltermmap3/README.md

 ## History and Future

 [pybloomfiltermmap](https://github.com/axiak/pybloomfiltermmap) is an excellent Bloom filter implementation for Python 2 by [@axiak](https://github.com/axiak) and contributors.
 I, [@prashnts](https://github.com/prashnts), made initial changes to add support for Python 3 sometime in 2016 as the current [pybloomfiltermmap3](https://pypi.org/project/pybloomfiltermmap3/) on `PyPI`.
 Since then, with the help of contributors, there have been incremental improvements and bug fixes while maintaining the API from versions `0.4.x` and below.
+[@cavoq](https://github.com/cavoq) forked pybloomfiltermmap3 in 2025 to continue development and maintenance of the library to ensure it remains compatible with the latest Python versions ([pybloomfilter3](https://pypi.org/project/pybloomfiltermmap3/) on `PyPI`).

 Some new features and changes were first introduced in version `0.5.0`.
 From this point on, the goal is to reach stability, as well as add a few more APIs to expand upon the use cases.
 While we can't guarantee that we won't change the current interface, the transition from versions `0.4.x` and below should be quick one liners.
 Please open an issue if we broke your build!